 World Families Australia

-The aim of World Families Australia is to provide communities in need with food, shelter, education and medical care through the support of volunteer Project Officer who provide on-going support to ensure the maximum amount of donor support reaches the intended recipients.
+The aim of World Families Australia is to provide communities in need with food, shelter, education and medical care through the support of a volunteer Project Officer who provide on-going support to ensure the maximum amount of donor support reaches the intended recipients.

 To meet this aim World Families Australia funds a range of relief and community development projects in a number of countries in Asia and Africa and some Project Officers self-fund overseas visits to their projects to monitor progress.